 In the context of bit flips, we can view a bit flip as adding or subtracting from the biased exponent, which in turn translates to multiplying or dividing the number by some power of two.
 We model the impact of a bit flip in the exponent as the original scalar being magnified or minimized by a specific power of two.
-We illustrate this in Figure 3, where reading leftto-right, we have some initial exponent, which is represented using a bias of 1023.
 The biased exponent translates to a discrete binary pattern.
-We consider all single bit flips in this binary pattern and compute the actual perturbed exponent.
-Note, that the perturbation can be modeled independent of the original exponent.
+We consider all single bit flips in this binary pattern and compute all possible perturbed values.